pat-vik/Simple-Railway-Reservation-System-using-C/README.md

 # Simple-Railway-Reservation-System-using-C
-This is a mini-project submitted for the course "Problem Solving with C"(UE18CS151) offered by PES University.
+This is a mini-project submitted for the course "Problem Solving with C" offered by PES University.

 Welcome Screen